zulip/zulip/docs/subsystems/dependencies.md

   install other dependencies, and (2) because that list is shared between development and production.

-We maintain a [PPA (personal package archive)][ppa] with some packages unique to Zulip (e.g the `tsearch_extras` postgres extension) and backported versions of other dependencies (e.g. `camo`, to fix a buggy `init` script).
-Our goal is to shrink or eliminate this PPA where possible by getting issues addressed in the upstream distributions.

 We also rely on the `pgroonga` PPA for the `pgroonga` postgres extension, used by our [full-text search](full-text-search.html).